telerik/winforms-docs/gridview/filtering/excel-like-filtering.md

 This pop allows representation of date values grouped by year and month in a list.
 This simplifies the process of selecting more than one filtering criteria based on month or year.

->note Note that if there are a lot of values, there will be performance impact of selecting items on higher level (as month and year) because a lot of FilterDescriptors will be applied simultaneously.
+>tip Note that if there are a lot of values, there will be performance impact of selecting items on higher level (as month and year) because a lot of FilterDescriptors will be applied simultaneously.
 >

 {{source=..\SamplesCS\GridView\Filtering\Excel-like Filtering2.cs region=GroupedDatesPopup}}